psychemedia/winter-tales/src/twelve_months.md

 # The Twelve Months

-In recent times, I originally heard this via Sue Bailey, during the preparation for our *'Tis Tales* set *Winter Tales* in December.
+In recent times, I originally heard this via Sue Bailey, founder of the Isle of Wight based *Island Storytellers*, during the preparation for our *'Tis Tales* set *Winter Tales* in December.
 2022.
 I had a memory of it from way back, though no particular telling or teller — just the sense of the story — but it's one that really resonates for me.
 Taffy Thomas also has a version of it in his *Midwinter Folk Tales* collection.

 The gist of the tale is this: